synthphonic/NautilusLite/README.md

 # Nautilus Lite
 A simple and strip down version of Nautilus Mobile SDK for Xamarin Forms.
 Samples here are written using whatever the Xamarin Forms world has.

 ## Todo Sample App
+To get started with this sample, I had some help from a sample that was built by [Kym Phillpotts](https://kymphillpotts.com/author/kphillpotts/), an expert in crafting awesome Xamarin Forms UI.
+The sample app he crafted can be found here [Xamarin.Forms UI Challenges - Art Auction](https://kymphillpotts.com/xamarin-forms-ui-challenge-artauction.html)

-Get the sample app code [here](https://github.com/synthphonic/nautilus-lite-mobile/tree/master/src/Samples/Todo)
+Todo sample App - Get the sample app code [here](https://github.com/synthphonic/nautilus-lite-mobile/tree/master/src/Samples/Todo)

 ### Using the following technologies/code